conorJChan/conorJChan.github.io/_posts/2019/2019-03-06-When baby is sick, everyone suffers.md

 It was scary feed Conor only Pedialyte.
 The usage instructions are strange--5 to 10 mL every 5 minutes.
 It's like simulating an IV drop.

-After a 3 or 4 days of vomiting, Conor recovered but then he caught a cold!
+After 3 or 4 days of vomiting, Conor recovered but then he caught a cold!
 He had a runny nose and was sneezing and coughing for two weeks.
-Luckily, he slowly recovered and could go back to daycare after he recovered from his stomach bug.
+Luckily, he slowly recovered and went back to daycare after he recovered from his stomach bug.

 Conor has began to wiggle like a worm when he lies on his back.
 He also smiles all the time now.